-Blyde River Canyon Cruise and Panorama Highlights Day Tour: Guided Full Day Tour in luxury air-conditioned vehicle
+Blyde River Canyon and Cruise Day Tour

 The Blyde River canyon supports large diversity of life, including numerous fish and antelope species as well as Hippos and Crocodiles, primate species and a diversity of birdlife such as the African Fish Eagle, African Finfoot and much more.
 Possibly the best view in the whole of the Blyde River Canyon is of the “Three Rondavels”, huge, round rocks, thought to be reminiscent of the houses or huts of the indigenous people, known as rondavels.

 The Canyon is famous for the Kadishi Tufa waterfall.
 At 200m (around 660 feet) in height it is the second tallest Tufa waterfall on earth.
 In the case of the Kadishi Tufa fall, the formation that has been produced strikingly resembles a face which is crying profusely, and is thus sometimes known as the weeping face of nature.

 Gods Window Lookout is so called for the panoramic view of the Lowveld more than 900m down into lush indigenous forest clad ravine.
 The majestic cliffs plunge over 700 meters to the Lowveld and the private game reserves which have made the area one of South Africa's main wildlife destinations.
 God's Window is a small part of a 250km long earthwork of sheer cliffs and extravagant beauty.
 One can observe the hills and forests as far as the eye can see.
 In fact, it seems as if one can see forever!

 Lisbon Falls is 92 meters, or 308 feet, high, which makes it the highest in the province and it is also one of the most dramatic and scenic waterfalls in the Mpumalanga region.
 The Waterfall is named for the capital city of Portugal.